harshalwavre7/Jet2Travel_Use_Case1/README.md

 this method
 Paper Link https://www.sciencedirect.com/science/article/pii/S2192437620300212

-Also the Data Science Use Case I have did basic EDA and built a basic model for the results
+Also I have implemented the Data Science Use Case 1 in which i have done basic EDA and built a basic model for the results